Thousands without water and power amid bitter weather in Ireland

 The cold arctic air is also predicted to bring further snow showers in some regions.

-National weather agency Met Eireann has issued a Status Yellow low temperature and ice warning for the entire country, predicting very cold nights with widespread frost and ice.
+National weather agency Met Eireann issued updated Status Yellow low temperature and ice warnings for the entire country on Monday morning, predicting very cold nights with widespread frost and ice.

 Temperatures will struggle to get above freezing during the day, the forecaster said, meaning there will be travel disruption amid icy patches and other hazardous travelling conditions.

+The Status Yellow warning for low temperatures and ice is in place for the entire country until the end of Thursday.

+The meteorologists also announced a separate Yellow level snow and ice warning for the Republic for Ireland, in place between midday on Monday and noon on Tuesday.

-The Yellow warning is in place until midday on Thursday but forecasters believe this may escalate to Orange level for some regions at points throughout the week.
+Forecasters believe there may be a need for Orange level warnings for some regions at points throughout the week.

 The UK Met Office, which issues warnings for Northern Ireland, said the region will see icy stretches developing during the early hours of Monday, bringing some disruption, especially to travel.

-A Yellow warning for ice across Northern Ireland was due to expire at 11am.
+A Yellow warning for ice across Northern Ireland was in place until 11am.